Guide To Ice Skating In Bozeman, Montana

 A long-beloved sport, ice skating began with sharp fragments of animal bone fitted to the bottoms of boots that glided over the ice.
 In 1572, the first iron skates were made, a game-changer, to say the least!
 Today, ice skating remains a favorite winter activity for all ages.

 Bozemanites love their rinks, and for a good reason, they are well maintained, easy to access, full of laughter, and surrounded by mountains.
-Something is relaxing and exhilarating in the sound of skates on the ice, and the motion of gliding.
+There is something both relaxing and exhilarating about the sound of skates on the ice.
 Taking a few turns around the skating rink isn't just for picture-perfect postcards.
-It can be your reality this winter in Bozeman, Montana!
-Don't worry if you're new to skating, with a few baby steps, a little grace, and a lot of humor; you'll take right off!
+In Bozeman it's a favorite winter pastime.
+Don't worry if you're new to skating, with a few baby steps, a little grace, and a lot of humor, you'll take right off!

 Groomed and Good to Go